The Best Cut of Meat for Pot Roast

-Last Updated on April 1, 2022
+Last Updated on January 23, 2024

 Pot roast has long been the main feature of many Sunday family dinners.
 It’s easy to see why — pot roast uses tougher, and therefore more affordable cuts of meat.
-You could purchase a four-to-five pound roast, feed a family and still have leftovers for the week without cutting into your budget.
+You could purchase a four-to-five-pound roast, feed a family, and still have leftovers for the week without cutting into your budget.

 What is pot roast?

-Pot roast isn’t a cut of meat itself.
-It’s a savory, braised beef dish made by browning the meat before cooking it “low and slow” in a covered casserole dish or Dutch oven.
 In most recipes, you will brown the roast on the stovetop first, then transfer it to the oven or a slow cooker.

 To prevent the roast from drying out, you will add liquid (such as beef stock, broth, or water) to the bottom of the dish holding the roast.
 To make it a complete meal, many people add chopped-up potatoes or vegetables to the dish, cooking it along with the roast.

-Selecting the best pot roast
+Preparing the best pot roast for slow cooking

-Here’s something you probably weren’t expecting: The tougher the cut, the better the pot roast.
+Here’s something you probably weren’t expecting: the tougher the cut, the better the pot roast.

 The best cut of meat for pot roast